RailsEventStore/rails_event_store/railseventstore.org/source/docs/subscribe.html.md

 ### When are async handlers scheduled?

-Those async handlers are scheduled immediately after events are stored in DB.
+Those async handlers are scheduled immediately after events are stored in the DB.

 ```ruby
 ActiveRecord::Base.transction do